shoviper/Operating-Systems/README.md

-# Containing all files that are in the OS class.
+# Containing all files that are in the Operating Systems class.